PragmaTechSydney/myblog/content/posts/cdmxpt2.md

 ## Lucky lucky lucky

 We're incredibly lucky to be doing the digital nomad thing!
 Emily's amazing charity ([So Then Can](https://www.sotheycan.org)) is making in-roads into the States and Europe, so CDMX is a much better base of operations than Sydney, and certainly cheaper than being Stateside.
 She's already got runs on the board, and has done a two night trip to Phoenix already.
-Meanwhile, [Altai](http://altaicasting.com) is continuing our push into LATAM / North America - some exciting things happening there.
+For my job, [Altai](http://altaicasting.com) is continuing our push into LATAM / North America - some exciting things happening there.
 Meanwhile, the kids are at home, starting university and looking after the dogs and apartment, so the stars have aligned across the board.

 ## Roma Norte